Pumeza Matshikiza at the Royal Opera

 Polishing her act

 Though her voice impressed at the Veronica Dunne competition, Matshikiza plans to invest in improving it.
-Besides using the prize money to fly to auditions across
+Besides using the prize money to fly to auditions across Europe, she said she will also focus on polishing her voice with the assistance of a top-quality teacher.

 “I have to find a proper singing teacher as I didn’t have one for a year really,” she said.
 “Being an opera singer takes many years of training and dedication.
 You need patience and good people for advice.”